Policy Number: HR-18

 Professional Staff Member is defined as an individual employed in any non-faculty category by Drexel University, including an individual who is deemed to be either exempt or non-exempt under the provisions of the Fair Labor Standards Act (FLSA) and/or applicable state law.

-Suspension of Operations is defined as the decision of the Senior Vice President, Student Life and Administrative Services (SVP of SLAS) or his or her designee to suspend University operations in whole or in part and may include University closure and/or Class Cancellation.
+Suspension of Operations is defined as the decision of the Executive Vice President, Treasurer and COO or his or her designee to suspend University operations in whole or in part and may include University closure and/or Class Cancellation.

 - Identification of Essential Personnel